 Amani Cherry Mohsen Khalifa

 Amani Khalifa is an arbitration specialist and a bilingual, dual British/Egyptian national with combined knowledge of English and Egyptian law.
-As counsel, she specializes in construction cases and frequently sits as arbitrator throughout the MENA region.
+As counsel, she specializes in construction cases and frequently sits as an arbitrator throughout the MENA region.
 Amani is also an arbitrator on the Basketball Arbitral Tribunal and a CEDR-accredited mediator.
 She is an officer of the International Bar Association’s Arab Regional Forum and read law at Downing College, Cambridge.
 Amani is qualified to practice in Egypt, England and Wales, and New York State.

 Kamal Sefrioui